isiahmeadows/mithril.js/design/components.md

     - Returns a promise that resolves once the redraw is fully committed.
     - This currently schedules a redraw for the enclosing root, but this could change in a future update.

-- Is parent moving: `info.isParentMoving()`
-    - This throws an error if this component is not currently rendering and the component view has already been initialized.
-    - This allows transitions to work without having to know about their surrounding context.
-    - It's virtually zero-cost to implement, anyways, so it's an easy, obvious thing to add.

 - Is initial render: `info.isInitial()`
     - This throws an error if this component is not currently rendering and the component view has already been initialized.
     - This is technically discernible in userland, but it's provided here for convenience.
-It's effectively zero-cost to implement, anyways.
+It's effectively zero-cost to implement, anyways, as the info is needed internally.

 - Render type: `info.renderType()`
     - This gets the render type.
 For the DOM renderer, it returns `"dom"`, and for the static renderer, it returns `"static"`.
 Other renderers are encouraged to return their own values for these.

-- Set component ref: `info.ref = ref`
+- Set component ref: `info.setRef(ref)`
-    - This may be called at any point in time, but `info.whenReady` callbacks are just invoked as `callback(info.ref)` where `info` is the parent `info` for that callback.
+    - This may be called at any point in time, but `info.whenLayout` callbacks are invoked with the current ref at that given time.
     - The initial `ref` is `undefined`, and previous refs are persisted.
 It can also be set to any value.
-    - This is different from React's `useImperativeHandle` in that it lets you set the ref at any time.
+    - This is different from React's `useImperativeHandle` in that it's a bit less magical and much less restrictive.

 - Set environment key: `info.setEnv(key, value)`
     - `key` - The key to set in the child environment, as an object property.